You basically have two options.

 Venting Grow Tent Into Same Room?

-Venting your grow tent into the same room is not ideal.
+Venting your grow tent into the grow room is not ideal.
 But many growers have no choice.
 If you have to do it, there is a right way.

 We will go over that below.
 First, we think it’s important to explain why you need to vent your tent in the first place.